Recipient of the 2012 Houtermans Award: Frédéric Moynier

-About the Houtermans Award
+About the F.G.
+Houtermans Award

-The Houtermans award is bestowed annually to a scientist no more than 35 years of age or within 6 years of their PhD for a single exceptional contribution to geochemistry, published as a single paper or a series of paper on a single topic.
+The award recognizes a single exceptional contribution to geochemistry, published as a single paper or a series of papers on a single topic.
 It is named in honor of Friedrich Georg Houtermans, a Dutch-Austrian-German physicist.

 Former recipients of the Houtermans Award